Granada Football Club

 By July 2009, after five consecutive seasons in the third division, the club had reached such a financial nadir that they were on the brink of closure.
 Then their saviours arrived: ex-Real Madrid president Lorenzo Sanz, and his son Francisco; at last, in the season of 2009-10, the side was promoted.
 The solution had been a partnership agreement with Italian side Udinese Calcio; members of Granada´s side were contracted to the Italian club, and in return Granada would receive youth players and reserves from Udinese.
 At the end of the 2009 -10 season, Granada CF were top of their group, and as such were promoted in the playoffs.
 This promotion marked their return to the second division for the first time in 22 years.

 In the 2010-11 season they finished fifth in their league, securing their place in the promotion playoffs.
-On 18 June 2011, the club became the first winner of the playoffs by narrowly defeating Celta de Vigo and Elche CF. Thus the current season (2011-12) marks their spectacular return to La Liga for the first time in 35 years, although most of the players are still on loan from Udinese Calcio.
-These are exciting times for Granada CF: watch this space.
+On 18 June 2011, the club became the first winner of the playoffs by narrowly defeating Celta de Vigo and Elche CF. Thus the 2011-12 season marked their spectacular return to La Liga for the first time in 35 years, although most of the players were still on loan from Udinese Calcio.
+This achievement was followed by a series of seasons where Granada established itself as a mid-table La Liga side, avoiding relegation and showcasing resilience.

 Estadio Los Cármenes,